swcarpentry/hg-novice/04-open.md

 but many institutions may not allow researchers to do this, either because they want to protect future patent applications or simply because what's new is frightening.

 > ## FIXME {.challenge}
 >
-> Find out whether you are allowed to apply an open license to your software.
-> Can you do this unilaterally,
-> or do you need permission from someone in your institution?
-> If so, who?

-> ## FIXME {.challenge}
->